 If you think that book cover design is less important than content, you’re not right.
 Your great story deserves a professional cover that will attract the right target audience and boost your sales.

-In this blog post, we have gathered 7 most common book cover design mistakes authors make.
-Try to avoid them at all costs and you’ll be ahead of your competitors.
+In this blog post, we have gathered the 7 most common book cover design mistakes authors make.
+Try to avoid them at all costs, and you’ll be ahead of your competitors.

 Mistake #2 – Bad font choice